Credential Enrollment Manager – what is this service?

 How can I understand that this process is a virus?

 There are no cases when a virus hijackes the Credential Enrollment Manager , or when malware uses its name for the malicious process.
 But while malware ignores the exact process, the vulnerabilities it has may easily be exploited by malware distributors.
 Different spyware used this security breach to steal the credentials that you use in the Windows applications.
-Nowadays, Microsoft claims that they dealt with this exploit in one of the security patches, but only Microsoft knows how strong this patch is.
+Nowadays, Microsoft claims that they dealt with this exploit in one of the security patches.
+Though, only Microsoft knows how strong this patch is.

 No one can be sure that tomorrow the developers of some trojan virus will not decide to name the process of their virus as credentialenrollmentmanager.exe.
 So, if you have some suspicions, it is better to scan your PC with anti-malware software.
 My choice for malware detection and removal is GridinSoft Anti-Malware.